miladnazar/Unit1Homework/README.md

 PayPal is one of their competitors who accepts payments from users in over 200 countries.
 Stripe only accepts payments from users in 25 countries.
 PayPal can only process 25 currencies whereas Stripe has an advantage of processes over 135 currencies.

-Currently, PayPal accepts payments through the following methods:
+*Currently, PayPal accepts payments through the following methods:*

 1. PayPal
 2. PayPal Credit
 3. Credit cards
 4. Debit cards
 5. Pay by phone
-Some payment types are only available based on the pricing tier chosen, so pay close attention to that before signing up.
-For instance, you can only get pay-by-phone virtual terminal payments with the Payments Pro plan.

-If that restriction in payment types worries you, then you may prefer using Stripe that accepts a vast array of payment types, including:
+*If that restriction in payment types worries you, then you may prefer using Stripe that accepts a vast array of payment types, including:*

 1. Credit cards
 2. Debit cards